LaRa-BoY/VectoKore-YouTube-Downloader/README.md

-# VectoKore YouTube Downloader 🚀
+# VectoKore Media Downloader 🚀

-**VectoKore YouTube Downloader** is a fast, lightweight, and feature-rich desktop media extraction suite for Windows.
-Built with a modern CustomTkinter interface, it empowers users to seamlessly fetch high-definition video, complete playlists, and high-bitrate audio from top media platforms including YouTube, TikTok, Facebook, and Instagram.
+**VectoKore Media Downloader** is a fast, lightweight, and feature-rich desktop media extraction suite for Windows.
+Rebuilt from the ground up with a lightning-fast native C# and .NET architecture, it empowers users to seamlessly fetch high-definition video, complete playlists, and high-bitrate audio from virtually any website across the web—including YouTube, TikTok, Facebook, Instagram, and thousands of other streaming, hosting, and adult video sites.

 ---

 ## ✨ Key Features

+### 🌐 Universal Multi-Platform Extraction
+* **Download Anything:** Paste a link from almost any video source on the web, and the engine will intelligently detect and queue the media streams.
+* **Ultra-Lightweight Updates:** Thanks to the new native architecture, future software update files have been dramatically reduced to **under 10 MB**, ensuring lightning-fast updates over any connection.

 ### 🎥 High-Definition Video Downloads
 * Download videos in multiple resolutions: **360p, 480p, 720p, 1080p (Full HD), 2K, and 4K**.